Mercedes-Benz Vision EQXX is a solar cell-clad EV with huge range and a 47.5-inch 8K display

 Energy gained via the solar cells is stored in a separate battery, which is used to power the climate blower, lights, infotainment system and other ancillaries - leaving more juice in the main battery for actual driving.

-And this technology isn't just reserved for the Vision EQXX concept, with Schafer confirming that it will feature "in future vehicles".
+And this technology isn't just reserved for the Vision EQXX concept, with Schafer saying the company has "made a very efficient panel not just for EQXX" and confirming it will feature "in future vehicles".

 Substantial sustainability, supersized screen

-Note: Update: we've updated this article to include more information about the Vision EQXX, including more details on its battery, that massive 47.5-inch display and exclusive details on its top speed and 0-100km/h specs.